 The project can be split among two parts: the game client that uses Unity and a backend server that maintains the game state.
 Both are written in C#.
 Between them there are several shared classes such as data models describing the game state and the moves made by players.
 The high-level overview of the project structure is presented on Figure 2.

 The backend server hosts a WebSocket API that game clients connect to.
 Choosing WebSockets as a transport layer provides us with an ability for two-way communication: game server can push updates to the clients and clients can send moves made by players.
-Also this increases the flexibility for the backend deployment as almost all hosting providers support WebSockets.
+Also, this increases the flexibility for the backend deployment as almost all hosting providers support WebSockets.

 There’s also an additional test module hosting automated unit-tests for the core data models and algorithms.